webgame2k/vidm/README.md

-**UPDATE:** I'm not comfortable using github to manage this site: I'm just going to archive it.
+**UPDATE:** I'm not comfortable using github to manage this site.
+I'm just going to archive it.
+New link: coming soon

 # VidM
 a crappy video repository i made on my phone lmao.